MicrosoftDocs/power-automate-docs/articles/use-physical-buttons-with-flow-buttons.md

 # Start button flows with physical buttons

-It's easy to trigger Microsoft Flow buttons from the Microsoft Flow mobile app on [Android](https://play.google.com/store/apps/details?id=com.microsoft.flow) and [iOS](https://appsto.re/us/5M0qbb.i), or from [Microsoft Flow](https://flow.microsoft.com).
-Now, you can also trigger your flows by touching a physical button.
-That's right, you can call your helpdesk, send an email to your team, block your calendar, reorder supplies, or even order a pizza, by pressing a physical button that executes a flow.
-Any button flow can be launched using a physical button from one of the two leading physical button manufacturers.
-Currently, Microsoft Flow partners with [bttn](https://my.bt.tn/) and [Flic](https://flic.io/), two of the leading physical button manufacturers.
-Visit their websites to learn more about their products, and then integrate your phsical buttons with your button flows.
+It's easy to trigger Microsoft Flow buttons from the Microsoft Flow mobile app on [Android](https://aka.ms/flowmobiledocsandroid) and [iOS](https://aka.ms/flowmobiledocsios), or from [Microsoft Flow](https://flow.microsoft.com).

+We've now added new triggers that allow you to create flows that can be triggered by touching a physical button.
+That's right, you can call your helpdesk, send an email to your team, block your calendar, or reorder supplies by pressing a physical button that executes a flow.
+Currently, Microsoft Flow partners with [Bttn by The Button Corporation](https://my.bt.tn/) (bttn) and [Flic by Shortcut Labs](https://flic.io/) (flic), two of the leading physical button manufacturers.
+Visit their websites to learn more about their products, and then integrate your physical buttons with your button flows.

 ## Prerequisites